Pekapeka/Native Bats of Aotearoa

 People often hear about the bats that suck blood and spread disease throughout the world, and believe that all bats are the same, but our native bats are different.
 Our native pekapeka don’t drink blood or spread disease.
 Instead, long-tailed bats feed on insects while flying through the ngāhere (forest), and lesser short-tailed bats find food both in the air and on the ground (this is rare in bats).
 Lesser short-tailed bats use their folded up wings with little claws on the ends as arms and crawl around on the forest floor (like rats), feeding on insects, pollen, nectar, seeds and fruit.

 These bats are important seed disperses and pollinators in our native forests, without them some very unique species would go extinct.
-Lesser short-tailed bats have a special pollination relationship with a unique plant called the dactylanthus (wood rose).
-It is NZ’s only fully parasitic (lives off other living things) flowering plant species.
+Lesser short-tailed bats have a special pollination relationship with a unique plant called the Te Pua o te Reinga (Dactylanthus or ‘wood rose’) .
+It is Aotearoa’s only fully parasitic (lives off other living things) flowering plant species.

 Are you ready to learn more about these incredible little native bats?